afonasev/flake8-return/README.md

 ## Errors

-* R501 you shouldn\`t add None at any return if function haven\`t return value except None
+* R501 do not explicitly return None in function if it is the only possible return value.

 ```python
 def x(y):